What the world needs now in addition to love is wisdom.

-I read this article in Freshly Pressed about Free Will which the writer also expressed his views about prisons.
-HERE
+I read an article in Freshly Pressed about Free Will which the writer also expressed his views about prisons.

 There are approximately three million prisoners incarcerated today in the USA.
 While I do not personally believe whipping should be returned as a punishment, it may interest you to understand ancient beliefs about punishment.
 Perhaps it may stimulate some wise legislators to consider and seek to find a better solution to an ancient problem that still exists three thousand years later.